ChayScripts/Parallel-LLM-Runner/README.md

 ---

 ## Note
+- Latest scripts in this repo will query all your models at same time.
+If you want quick output, load your ollama models in your machine before starting any streamlit commands.
+By default ollama loads model for 5 mins and unloads them automatically after 5 mins.
+To keep them for longer time, use OLLAMA_KEEP_ALIVE ollama parameter and set time in mins (Ex: 30m) or hours (Ex: 4h).
+So, this script will query all models at same time and as the models are loaded already, output will be faster.
 - Vertical view denotes prompt and models are in vertical layout to the left.
 Horiztontal view denotes prompt and models are in horizontal layout.
 - In vertical view, you can move prompt and models window to the right as needed and move them to the left, to give more space to your output window.
 - Using this streamlit site you can run multiple LLMs at same time.
 But if your results shows one after the other, you should set OLLAMA_MAX_LOADED_MODELS = 2 (or any number as your hardware supports).
 Refer to Ollama documentation on how to use it in your OS version.